 We travel to France twice a year, during the summer and Christmas holidays, to spend time with Guillaume’s family and friends.
 We usually spend some time in Paris (below, Guillaume eating on a sidewalk terrace).
 Then we go to the south of France to be with Guillaume’s parents in their small village.

 The entire family in France is happy about our decision to adopt, and to raise a child who’s familiar with both the United States and France.
+And yes, we plan to raise our child speaking French and English at home, so he or she will be quite comfortable spending time in France.

 Family in Ohio